jtschuster/ekho/mobile_recorder/README.rst

 ``./convert <surface_file_name(output)> <sdraw_file_from_sdcard(input)>``

 | Note
 - Run above command after compiling convert.cpp and plot_surface.cpp.
-This can be done individually by compiling in their respective directories i.e., by running ``make`` or ``make al``.
-Or both files can be compiled at once by just running "make" or "make all" in ekho home directory.
+This can be done individually by compiling in their respective directories i.e., by running ``make`` or ``make all``.
+Or both files can be compiled at once by just running ``make`` or ``make all`` in ekho home directory.
 - Use ``make clean`` if needed .

 Following files will be generated after running ``convert.sh``